craigbuckler/smallserver/README.md

 [**GitHub**](https://github.com/craigbuckler/smallserver) | [**npm**](https://www.npmjs.com/package/smallserver) | [**donate**](https://gum.co/smallserver) | [@craigbuckler](https://twitter.com/craigbuckler) | [craigbuckler.com](https://craigbuckler.com/)

-A small and fast Node.js static file server with no dependencies.
+A small and fast cross-platform Node.js static file server with no dependencies.
 The directory default is `index.html` and correct MIME types are used.

 Ideal for serving client-side code on a development machine, but not optimised for production servers (no compression, caching, etc.)